isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-acrylic-paint-from-concrete/index.md

 #### Step #4: Wash the Concrete Surface
 Finally, its time to undertake the ultimate wash.
 So, hose the concrete surface with clean water.
-But fir your [open-air concrete](https://pestpolicy.com/how-to-remove-paint-from-concrete-without-chemicals/) such as the garage floor surfaces�or driveways, you may need to get a power washer.
+But fir your [open-air concrete](https://pestpolicy.com/how-to-remove-paint-from-concrete-without-chemicals/) such as the garage floor surfacesor driveways, you may need to get a power washer.
 The power washers will effect
 ively clean or wash down larger areas.
 You'll get the machines for cheap (with the hiring option being the best) at most local stores.
 ### 3. Method 3: Acetone + Razor Scraper
 For this method, pour the acetone on the paint stain and then get your razor scraper to remove the dried paint.
 Also, use some paper towels to clean up the paint residual.
 I recommend you get some stripper gel to remove any other remaining stain.
 Use soapy and warm water to effectively brush the remaining residue - you can also vacuum/ pressure washer.
 Power washers will remove most of the dried acrylic paints even on larger surfaces with much ease.
 However, use a paintbrush to apply some paint stripper on the trouble spots - and finally, power-wash the concrete.
-In case the paint thinner fails to remove the acrylic paint, apply muriatic�acid.
+In case the paint thinner fails to remove the acrylic paint, apply muriaticacid.
 This material is highly corrosive and thus you must wear protective gear including goggles and gloves.
 Muriatic acid must also be applied in the adequately ventilated areas or you'll require to put on a respirator.
 Also, adhere to the manufactures instructions - like correct water-to-water parts.
-### 4. Method 4:**Blasting Method with a�**Sand Blaster
+### 4. Method 4:**Blasting Method with a**Sand Blaster
-#### Step #1: Get the**Blasting Unit�**
+#### Step #1: Get the**Blasting Unit**
 This method will be required for removing a load of acrylic paint from the concrete surfaces.
 I recommend renting a good blaster for one of your favorite local stores.
 Even though one of your powerful blasters could generate intimidating sound, this technique won't harm the environment like using the other chemical products such as a paint remover or stripper.
 Further, get your baking soda (sodium bicarbonate) that's the industrial type - it'll be